Table of Contents

 Creating and managing user agreements

-After determining that your website needs a user agreement, the next step is to get a big-picture idea of what you want your agreement to do for you.
+After determining that your website needs a user agreement, the next step is to determine what you want your agreement to accomplish.
 Because laws vary across states—and even municipal and county jurisdictions, in some cases—keep in mind that the more your user agreement is customized to address the specific needs of you and your customers, the more likely it will be found enforceable in a court of law.
+Making this process more efficient is crucial; the 2026 Contracting Benchmark Report found that enterprises utilizing playbooks and dedicated systems achieved a 25% legal involvement rate, allowing teams to work more effectively while maintaining compliance.

+Once you’ve drafted your agreement, the management challenges begin.
 User agreements can be difficult and time-consuming to manage due to cumbersome, separate data storage systems that don’t talk to each other and a lack of transparency in the contract process.
-Fortunately, state-of-the-art technology has a solution in the form of digital contract management.
+Fortunately, modern technology offers a solution in the form of digital contract management.

 Ironclad’s Workflow Designer

-The Workflow Designer is a turnkey tool that streamlines document creation and management.
-The drag-and-drop interface provides optimal ease of use, and there’s no need for users to have technical expertise.
+The Workflow Designer is a no-code tool that simplifies document creation and management.
+The drag-and-drop interface is designed to be intuitive, and there’s no need for users to have technical expertise.
 Instead of the long weeks and even months it takes to craft contracts the traditional way, Workflow Designer can have them ready to go in minutes.

 Other benefits of using this tool: